Physician Liaisons: Balancing Time & Data

 • Number of issues created & resolved

-• 1 more reason a PRM is invaluable to your process, it can help generate enthusiasm to your efforts
+• 1 more reason a PRM is invaluable to your process, it can help generate enthusiasm for your efforts

 5. Collaborate with Leaders